-Specialization in »Creative Producing« in BA Film
+Specialization in »Creative Producing«

 That the Specialization in Creative Producing aims to turn young producers into resourceful financers and capable organizers goes without saying: In the process of finding good stories and exceptional talents, Creative Producing students are constantly made to face creative and artistic challenges.
 Developing a financially successful perspective for your projects demands a certain sense of relevant issues of our times and for social developments.